danielwestendorf/get_schwifty/README.md

 ### Identifiers & Params

 Random data isn't very useful.
 Unauthenticated data isn't very cool either.
-Usually in Rails data scoping belongs starts at a current_user method.
-GetSchwifty will make any identefiers or params made available in the channel subscription within your cables.
+Usually in Rails data scoping belongs starts at a current_user method. get_schwifty will make any identefiers or params made available in the channel subscription within your cables.
 Let's take a look at an example.

 #### Identifiers
 Here we'll find the current user.
 This is copied form the [Rails Guides](http://guides.rubyonrails.org/action_cable_overview.html#connection-setup).